What are you looking for?

 Earning an income before or during college is another way to help cover costs, particularly indirect expenses.
 It may be difficult to juggle a job and classes during the school year, so some students work over the summer to save for the upcoming year.

 The Federal Work-Study Program is another form of federal financial aid.
-The program provides part-time jobs to students that allow them to earn money to help pay for education expenses.
+The program provides part-time jobs to students that allow them to earn money during school to help pay for education expenses.
 Work-study jobs can be a great opportunity for students because they tend to factor in class schedule and academic goals in order to be more inclusive of student needs.
 The FAFSA determines whether you qualify for a work-study program and, if awarded, you will need to search and apply for work-study positions.

 Loans